-What Foods Contain B-Alanine?
+What Whole Foods Contain B-Alanine Naturally?

 Alanine is found in foods like meat, eggs, nuts, seeds, corn, gelatin, legumes, whole grains, soy, whey, brewer’s yeast, beans, fish, dairy products, and poultry.
 Avocado is also alanine rich.

-Additional Benefits of Alanine Supplementation
+Health Benefits of Regular Supplementation

 Alanine provides nutrients to connective tissue.
 Connective tissue is fibrous tissue, cartilage, blood, fat, bone, and bone marrow.
 Therefore, alanine provides energy to those parts of the body.
 Alanine can also boost the immune system.